 The easiest way to show you how much more expensive the Canadian housing market is compared to the U.S. housing market is by showing you a visual of home prices versus disposable income.

 As you can see from the chart below, U.S. disposable income is roughly 10% higher than Canadian disposable income.
 However, Canadian home prices are roughly 75% more expensive!
+Clearly, Canada has a housing affordability problem as median income levels are lower than U.S. median income levels.

 From the chart above, the U.S. housing market looks perfectly normal.
 It is not in a bubble.
 As disposable income rises, so do home prices.
 One could argue the data shows the U.S. housing market may actually be about 10% underpriced.